 If an indigent defendant wishes to replace his or her appointed counsel with retained counsel, for example through private representation financed by someone else, he or she should be permitted to do so unless the substitution would cause "significant prejudice or a disruption in the orderly process of justice."
 State v.
 Goodwin, 267 N.C.
 App.
 437, 441 (2019) (trial court committed reversible error by denying defendant's request to substitute retained counsel for appointed counsel without making a determination as to whether it would cause unreasonable disruption).
+In State v.
+Melton, 294 N.C.
+App.
+91, 95-98 (2024), aff'd N.C. , S.E.2d (2025) (per curiam), the Court questioned the correctness of the standard for substitution described in Goodwin, noting that prior to Goodwin other Court of Appeals panels applied a balancing test weighing the defendant's right to counsel of his or her choice against the need for speedy disposition of cases and the orderly administration of the judicial process.
+Nevertheless, the Court found itself bound by Goodwin and applied its standard for substitution of appointed counsel with retained counsel.
+Id. at 97.

-Though it did not comment on the propriety of the approach, one appellate case noted that a trial court dealing with such a situation provided the defendant the opportunity to seek retained counsel but waited to relieve appointed counsel until the defendant was successful in retaining counsel, which he ultimately failed to do.
+Though it did not comment on the propriety of the approach, one appellate case noted that a trial court provided a defendant wishing to substitute counsel the opportunity to seek retained counsel but waited to relieve appointed counsel until the defendant was successful in retaining counsel, which he ultimately failed to do.
 State v.
 Holloman, 231 N.C.
 App.
 426, 430 (2013) (appointed counsel represented defendant at trial).

 A defendant is not entitled to the appointment of substitute counsel when the defendant has wrongfully created a situation where his or her original appointed counsel must withdraw from representation.
 State v.
 Smith, 241 N.C.
 App.
-619, 628-29 (2015) (trial court did not err by failing to appoint substitute counsel where original counsel was allowed to withdraw because the defendant demanded that original counsel engage in unprofessional conduct).
+619, 628-29 (2015) (trial court did not err by failing to appoint substitute counsel where original counsel was allowed to withdraw because the defendant demanded that original counsel engage in unprofessional conduct); see also State v.
+Smith, 292 N.C.
+App.
+656, 660 (2024) (reaching similar result under a forfeiture analysis).